-- 1. To determine the frequency of an electric/mechanical tuning fork by Melde's experiment and verify λ^2 -T law/sonometer. - 2.
-To investigate the motion of coupled oscillators. - 3.
-To study Lissajous Figures. - 4.
-Familiarization with: Schuster's focusing; determination of angle of prism. - 5.
-To determine refractive index of the Material of a prism using sodium source. - 6.
-To determine the dispersive power and Cauchy constants of the material of a prism using mercury/sodium source. - 7.
-To determine wavelength sodium the of source using Michelson's interferometer/spectrometer. - 8.
-To determine wavelength of sodium light using Fresnel Biprism. - 9.
-To determine wavelength of sodium light using Newton's Rings. - 10.
-To determine the thickness of a thin paper by measuring the width of the interference fringes produced by a wedge-shaped Film. - 11.
-To determine wavelength of (1) Na source and (2) spectral lines of Hg source using plane diffraction grating. - 12.
+- 1. To determine the frequency of an electrical tuning fork by Melde's experiment and verify λ^2 -T law. - 2.
+To determine the frequency of an mechanical tuning fork by sonometer. - 3.
+To investigate the motion of coupled oscillators. - 4.
+To study Lissajous Figures. - 5.
+Familiarization with: Schuster's focusing; determination of angle of prism. - 6.
+To determine refractive index of the Material of a prism using sodium source. - 7.
+To determine the dispersive power and Cauchy constants of the material of a prism using mercury/sodium source. - 8.
+Calibrate a spectrometer to study the D- λ curve. - 9.
+To determine the wavelength of sodium source using Michelson's interferometer - 10.
+To determine the wavelength of sodium source using spectrometer. - 11.
+To determine wavelength of sodium light using Fresnel Biprism. - 12.
+To determine wavelength of sodium light using Newton's Rings. - 13.
+To determine the thickness of a thin paper by measuring the width of the interference fringes produced by a wedge-shaped Film. - 14.
+To determine wavelength of (1) Na source and (2) spectral lines of Hg source using plane diffraction grating. - 15.
 To determine dispersive power and resolving power of a plane diffraction grating.

-- Advanced Practical Physics for students, B.L.
+• Advanced Practical Physics for students, B.L.
 Flint and H.T.
+Worsnop, 1971, Asia Publishing

+House

-Worsnop, 1971, Asia Publishing House - A Text Book of Practical Physics, I. Prakash & Ramakrishna, 11th Ed., 2011, Kitab Mahal - Advanced level Physics Practicals, Michael Nelson and Jon M. Ogborn, 4th Edition, reprinted 1985, Heinemann Educational Publishers - A Laboratory Manual of Physics for undergraduate classes, D.P.Khandelwal, 1985, Vani Pub.
+- A Text Book of Practical Physics, I. Prakash & Ramakrishna, 11th Ed., 2011, Kitab Mahal - Advanced level Physics Practicals, Michael Nelson and Jon M. Ogborn, 4th Edition, reprinted 1985, Heinemann Educational Publishers - A Laboratory Manual of Physics for undergraduate classes, D.P.Khandelwal, 1985, Vani Pub.